Lệ Quyên: 2018: Le Quyen & Trinh Cong Son; Le Quyen Live Concert 2018

 On January 15, 2018, after 20 years of conduction, she finally released the album Lệ Quyên & Trịnh Công Sơn which consisted of 12 masterpieces from the excellent songwriter such as: Ướt Mi, Diễm Xưa, Ru Em Từng Ngón Xuân Nồng, Ru Ta Ngậm Ngùi, Biển Nhớ,....
 On the first day, 4,000 copies was sold out although there hadn't been any official statement regarding the album release previously.

 On January 18, 2018, and February 6, 2018, she held the liveshow of Trinh Cong Son titled Ru Đời Đi Nhé and both nights of the liveshow's ticket was sold out one week prior.
 Beside those who wasn't familiar with the new creation, others stated that Le Quyen had her own style of singing which was considered to be unique and emotional.
 Moreover, Mrs. Trinh Vinh Trinh - younger sister of late songwriter Trinh Cong Son commented that: "Thank you, for a singer who is not specialized in singing Trinh Cong Son's songs but you have greatly presented these songs in a newer way.
 It was beyond the expectation of the songwriter but also the audience.
 Personally saying, I really like it.
 Thank you and also those who had performed my brother's songs previously".

 On October 28, 2018, she held Le Quyen Live Concert 2018 at National Conference Center which was edited by herself that included 4 segments: Mùa Thu Hà Nội, Dạ Vũ Nhạc Pháp, Bolero, Remix with the guest appearance of Dam Vinh Hung, Tuan Hung, Quang Dung.
 The ticket was sold out 20 days prior, and more seats was added due to high demand.
 This liveshow was the opening for Q Show 2- as 20th anniversary in 2019.

 Charity activity

-Le Quyen is one of the most active singers in charity of Vietnam as she has been launching several charitable concerts titled Tinh Nghe Si.
-Starting from the sympathy and wanting to support artists who live under difficult conditions, she and other colleagues like Dam Vinh Hung, Quang Linh,...has been using their voice to raise the fund.
-The series Tinh Nghe Si has been operated for 13 times and raised more than 20 billion Vietnam dong.
+Le Quyen is highly active in Vietnamese charities.
+She has been launching several charitable concerts titled Tinh Nghe Si.
+In an effort to support artists living under difficult conditions, she and other colleagues such as Dam Vinh Hung and Quang Linh have been using their voice to raise the fund.
+As of 2026, the series Tinh Nghe Si has operated for 13 times and raised more than 20 billion Vietnam dong.